raminkhatami/nobleedingtr/README.md

 This package provides a utility to do internationalization without much effert! having non Roman language like Japanese, Thai,... and/or RTL language support in mind!

 ## Background

 It is very difficult to write non-English language texts inside JS codes and too much work is involved to use availabke internatinalization modules for small projects.
 This package is a small module to address above isseu in a simple format.

-The way this package work is that during the coding you write whatever you like in english as object members in camelcase and it appears as it is in your app and it creates a default.locale file in locales directory at root of your app.
-Once you are done with developement, you grab the content of default.locale, translate it to the language of your choice and place it right beside default.locale at locales directory (such as ja.locale ) and set tr._locale to the name of that file.
+The way this package works is that during the developement you write whatever you like in camel cased English words and attach it as the package tr object members it creates a default.locale file in locales directory at root of your app and keep updating it.
+Once you are done with developement, you grab the content of default.locale file, translate it to the language of your choice and place it right beside default.locale at locales directory (such as ja.locale ) and set tr._locale to the name of that file at top of the program .

 ## TLDR Documentation